HarshSharma-0/PDFier/README.md

 * One of the purpose to create PDFier was to provide students with a tool that help them to organise PDFs mainly their study material PDFs at one place.
 And enable them to Switch between them faster and provide a good experience.

-* PDFier can be used by anyone who face problem when they need access to view two or more document at same time (PDFs).
+* PDFier can be used by anyone who face problem when they need access to view two or more document at same time (PDFs). or those who just need a pdfviewer.

 ## Clone to development